 Minor risks: The team should address these risks only once the others have been mitigated.

-Create your own risk matrix
+How to create your own risk matrix in 4 steps

-Step 1: Get started by selecting this Risk Matrix template.
+First, get started by selecting this Risk Matrix template.

 Get all your team members together and brainstorm a list of potential risks to your organization or project.
 Then, categorize each risk by potential impact: low, moderate, major, and critical.